How to Find Outlier Videos on YouTube

 What Makes a Video an “Outlier”?

 An outlier video dramatically outperforms a channel's typical content—usually 3x to 10x more views than their average.
 While popular videos might be old content with accumulated views, outliers reveal what's working NOW.
+You can verify view counts and performance data through YouTube Studio for your own channel, or consult the YouTube Help Center for guidance on interpreting metrics.

 Standard outlier — worth analyzing